Elizabeth High School (New Jersey): Athletics

 The baseball team won the Group IV state championship in 1983 (defeating Middletown High School North in the tournament final), 1986 (vs. Shawnee High School) and 1994 (vs. Howell High School).
 The 1983 team finished the season with a 22–3 record after winning the Group IV title with a 9–4 victory against Middletown North in the championship game.
 The 1986 team used a five-run outburst to defeat Shwnee by a score of 8–3 in the championship game to win the Group IV state title and finish the year at 25-4-2.

 The boys basketball team won the Group IV state title in 1985 (against Camden High School in the final game of the tournament), 1988 (vs. Camden), 1989 (vs. Trenton Central High School), 1990 (vs. Trenton Central) and 1991 (vs. Camden); with the group finals cancelled due to COVID-19, the team was declared the North IV regional champion in 2020.
 Led by Luther Wright, the team won the Tournament of Champions in 1990 with a 65–62 win against St. Anthony High School in the tournament final, with Danny Hurley missing a last-second three-pointer that would have tied the game.
 The team won the program's fourth consecutive Group IV title in 1990, holding off Camden and winning by a score of 76–70 in the finals.
 The team won the 2003 North II, Group IV title, topping Linden High School 77–72 in the final.

 The boys spring / outdoor track and field team won the Group IV state championship in 1988 and 1998 (as co-champion with Millville High School).

 The girls basketball team won the Group IV state championship in 1996 against Toms River High School North in the finals.

-The Elizabeth High School girls rugby team won the title of Northeast Regional Champions in June 2008.
+The Elizabeth High School girls rugby team, formed in 2006, won the title of Northeast Regional Champions in June 2008.
 They went on to become the 7th-ranked Girls U-19 rugby team in the nation.
-The team only formed in 2006.